yasiinov/hover_animation/README.md

 # hover_animation
-this ishover  animation which I create using by html css and javascript
+this is hover animation which I create using by html css and javascript